Alzheimer’s Association International Conference | July 12-15, 2026 | London, United Kingdom, and Online

 Selection of a theme, topic and subtopic for the abstract allows submitters to "self-identify" the area in which the abstract best fits.
 This identification is the first step in sorting abstracts for the Scientific Program Committee, who will take this identification into consideration and group related abstracts with similar topics into the same session.
 Selection of a primary theme, topic and subtopic is required.

-You may also submit a case study to share your findings with the dementia research and care community.
+You may also submit a case study to share your findings with the dementia research and clinical care community.
 Case studies present findings on a single individual and provide scientific considerations based on the case for the audience.
 They may describe a rare or unique clinical presentation, novel empirically-based course of treatment or treatment response, or instance when the outcome of a case did or did not fit with the current research literature.

 Accepted themes: